ravinayak/programming_practice/algo_patterns/topological_sort/topological_sort_theory.md

    an order, we must have a node which should be the last node.
 In a cycle, there will not be any last node, and hence no order can be established

+In Topological sort every node which appears after a set of nodes requires that A subset of nodes before it must be completed before the allocated node can be completed.
+This subset may include all the nodes before it or only a subset of nodes before it depending upon the dependencies outlined in DAG.
+The subset of nodes may also be empty

 https://www.youtube.com/watch?v=i9Uo7B1WiEE&list=PL7g1jYj15RUOjoeZAJsWjwV8XUo9r0hwc&index=17